 Poole’s Cavern is open all year round, though there are different opening times for Summer and Winter.
-Check the website for up to date information.
+Check their website for up to date information.
 They also turn the cavern into Santa’s Grotto at Christmas.

 Solomon’s Temple is a viewpoint tower built in 1896 on the site of a tumulus, which is a Neolithic burial mound.
 It replaced an earlier structure and probably takes its name from Solomon Mycock, who rented the land in the early 1800s

-A visit to Solomon’s Temple should be combined with your visit to Poole’s Cavern.
-Pick up a map from the information desk and follow one of the way-marked routes to the top of Grin Low Hill where Solomon’s Temple stands.
+Follow one of the way-marked routes to the top of Grin Low Hill where Solomon’s Temple stands.
 There are three trails that take between 25 and 45 minutes to reach Solomon’s Temple.
 We tend to take the yellow trail up and the green back down.
 It is steep in places and the footpaths at the top are not suitable for prams.